 - 1. Represent the operational semantics in the MM. - 2.
-Derive the fact that $p{\text{sample}} \downarrow$.
+Derive the fact that $p{sample} \Downarrow$.
 Why is this useful?
-If the MM can conveniently simulate execution of small examples, then it's easy for the user to debug the SOS and get an intuitive feel for its expressiveness.
+If the MM can conveniently simulate execution of small examples, then it is easier for the user to debug the SOS and get an intuitive feel for its expressiveness.